MicrosoftDocs/entra-docs/docs/identity-platform/app-resilience-continuous-access-evaluation.md

 ms.topic: concept-article
 #Customer intent: As an application developer, I want to learn how to use Continuous Access Evaluation for building resiliency through long-lived, refreshable tokens that can be revoked based on critical events and policy evaluation.
 ---

 # How to use Continuous Access Evaluation enabled APIs in your applications

-[Continuous Access Evaluation (CAE)](~/identity/conditional-access/concept-continuous-access-evaluation.md) is a Microsoft Entra feature that allows access tokens to be revoked based on [critical events](~/identity/conditional-access/concept-continuous-access-evaluation.md#critical-event-evaluation) and [policy evaluation](~/identity/conditional-access/concept-continuous-access-evaluation.md#conditional-access-policy-evaluation) rather than relying on token expiry based on lifetime.
-For some resource APIs, because risk and policy are evaluated in real time, this can increase token lifetime up to 28 hours.
-These long-lived tokens are proactively refreshed by the Microsoft Authentication Library (MSAL), increasing the resiliency of your applications.
+[Continuous Access Evaluation (CAE)](~/identity/conditional-access/concept-continuous-access-evaluation.md) is a Microsoft Entra feature that allows access tokens to be revoked based on [critical events](~/identity/conditional-access/concept-continuous-access-evaluation.md#critical-event-evaluation) and [policy evaluation](~/identity/conditional-access/concept-continuous-access-evaluation.md#conditional-access-policy-evaluation), rather than relying on token expiry based on lifetime.

-This article shows you how to use CAE-enabled APIs in your applications.
+Because risk and policy are evaluated in real time, some resource APIs token lifetime can increase by up to 28 hours.
+These long-lived tokens are proactively refreshed by the [Microsoft Authentication Library (MSAL)](msal-overview.md), increasing the resiliency of your applications.
 Applications not using MSAL can add support for [claims challenges, claims requests, and client capabilities](claims-challenge.md) to use CAE.

 ## Implementation considerations

 To use CAE, both your app and the resource API it's accessing must be CAE-enabled.
-However, preparing your code to use a CAE enabled resource won't prevent you from using APIs that aren't CAE enabled.

 If a resource API implements CAE and your application declares it can handle CAE, your app receives CAE tokens for that resource.
-For this reason, if you declare your app CAE ready, your application must handle the CAE claim challenge for all resource APIs that accept Microsoft Identity access tokens.
-If you don't handle CAE responses in these API calls, your app could end up in a loop retrying an API call with a token that is still in the returned lifespan of the token but has been revoked due to CAE.
+For this reason, if you declare your app CAE-ready, your application must handle the CAE claim challenge for all resource APIs that accept Microsoft Identity access tokens.
+However, preparing your code to support CAE-enabled resources doesn't limit its ability to work with APIs that don't support CAE.

+If your app doesn't handle CAE responses correctly, it might repeatedly retry an API call using a token that is technically valid but is revoked due to CAE.

 ## Handling CAE in your application

-The first step is to add code to handle a response from the resource API rejecting the call due to CAE.
-With CAE, APIs will return a 401 status and a WWW-Authenticate header when the access token has been revoked or the API detects a change in IP address used.
+Start by adding code to handle responses from the resource API rejecting the call due to CAE.
+With CAE, APIs return a 401 status and a WWW-Authenticate header when the access token is revoked or the API detects a change in the IP address used.
 The WWW-Authenticate header contains a Claims Challenge that the application can use to acquire a new access token.

 For example: